RSV and Infants

 The new RSV program provides 2 options for protecting infants

 - Beyfortus – this is not a vaccine, it is an injection of antibodies that is given to the baby preferably shortly after birth while still in hospital.
+This injection provides immediate protection from RSV.
 Those who deliver at home will need to see their health care provider to get Beyfortus as midwives are not authorized to administer.

 - Abrysvo – a vaccine that can be given during pregnancy, at least 4 weeks prior to delivery to allow antibodies to develop and be transferred to the baby in utero.
 This is not as effective as the antibodies given directly to the baby.
 This is a ‘back up plan’ in case baby is not able to receive the Beyfortus.
 Only in high risk situations would both the mom receive RSV vaccine and antibodies be given to the baby.

-RSV antibodies injection should be offered for any infant during their first RSV season (November to April).
-Babies born since January 1, 2024 are eligible to receive these antibodies.
+RSV antibodies injection provides 6 months of protection to your baby.
+It should be offered for any infant when they will get the best protection during their first RSV season (November to April).
+Babies born after February should wait until fall to receive Beyfortus so they are protected during the peak RSV months.

-Please contact your primary care provider to access the RSV antibodies injections for your baby.
-If you are pregnant, check with your delivering hospital about how to access at time of birth.
+If you are pregnant and due during the fall/winter months, check with your delivering hospital about how to access Beyfortus for your baby at time of birth.